Kawaii Kon 2020 Video Art Showcase Theater Contests Rules

 - Video Content: Kawaii Kon is an all ages convention, so family-friendly content is preferred but not required.
 Non family-friendly videos can be submitted, but their inclusion into programing would be very limited.

 - Credits: Unlike the contests, credits are encouraged in Expo, but not required: just note that custom bumpers may not be provided for videos that lack credits.

 - Expo Form: There is a separate form for Expo.
-If you are entering a video for Expo, don’t use the VAST main/VTC entry form.
+If you are entering a video for Expo, please don’t use the VAST Contest form.